October 17, 2024

 * Disclosure: Adidas TERREX provided a demo pair for the purpose of this review.
 However, they neither sponsored nor influenced this post.
 As always, Hiking Feet only publishes independent and original content and does not accept payment or merchandize in exchange for positive reviews or recommendations.
 All the words and opinions in this post are my own and based on months of hiking in the Free Hiker 2.

-The adidas TERREX Free Hiker 2 is more of a niche hiking shoe than an all-around hiking shoe.
+The Free Hiker 2 is more of a niche hiking shoe than an all-around hiking shoe.
 It's a great match for some hiking styles—and not a good match for others.
-That's why it's important to pay attention to this shoe's pros and cons:
+That's why it's important to pay attention to its pros and cons:

 Pros: